U.S. Internet Privacy Statement

 Information We Collect About You Online

-We want you to get the most out of your visits to our website.
-From providing our clients with secure online account access and management options, we strive to make the most of every unique user visit to our website.
-To provide our users with these and other online tools, we will, from time to time, request that you provide us with your personal information, such as your name, address, email address and telephone number.
+We want you to get the most out of your visits to our website, so we make certain offers and services available to you, like secure online account access and management options.
+When we provide you with these and other online tools, we will, from time to time, request that you provide us with your personal information, such as your name, address, email address and telephone number.

 Website users: We will ask you for certain contact information when you register for online services and products, or request information online.